znuny/manual/source/admin/communication/autoresponses/index.rst

 	Configure which addresses should receive no auto response.

 .. hint::
- 	Auto-responses are also suppressed if the optional email header X-OTRS-Loop is set to true.
-Some emails, mostly automated generated, are also designed to skip auto-responses.
+ 	Auto-responses are also suppressed if the incoming message contains a loop-prevention header.
+Some automated emails are designed to skip auto-responses by default.
 Check the ticket history and communication log if needed.

 .. seealso::